rbw/aiosnow/docs/reference/fields/index.rst

 The :ref:`aiosnow.fields <fields-root>` module is a collection of typed field classes for:

-    - Defining Model schemas
-    - Performing serialization
+    - Declaring Models
     - Building queries
+    - Serializing data

 *Example, schema definition & querying*